willdale/SwiftUICharts/README.md

 - xAxisLabelsFrom: Where the label data come from.
 DataPoint or xAxisLabels
 - yAxisLabelPosition: Location of the X axis labels - Leading or Trailing
 - yAxisNumberOfLabel: Number Of Labels on Y Axis
-- globalAnimation: Gobal control of animations.
+- globalAnimation: Global control of animations.

 ### GridStyle